 EMIR entered into force on 16 August 2012, but the commencement of the application of its various obligations is provided for separately in the lower-level statutes that specify them.
 All of the obligations are now in force, but with the following qualifications:

-- Risk-mitigation techniques: Under Article 36 of Commission Delegated Regulation (EU) 2016/2251, the commencement of the entry into force of the application of the initial margin requirements included in the mandatory exchange of collateral have been phased over the period 4 February 2017–1 September 2020.
+- Risk-mitigation techniques: Under Article 36 of Commission Delegated Regulation (EU) 2016/2251, the commencement of the entry into force of the application of the initial margin requirements included in the mandatory exchange of collateral has been phased over the period 4 February 2017–1 September 2020.
+There may be further changes to this phasing.

 FIN-FSA’s EMIR releases